naem1023/chat-with-my-repo/README.md

-# Chat with my repository
+# 📺 Chat with my repository

 **!!
 Still in development.
 Insufficient functionality !!**
-Develop while talking to your code repository.
+Develop code while talking to your code repository.

 ## Features
 ### LLM Support